 involved in community interaction, shaping their lives around the Community’s values, and

 developing their own Personal Rule of Life.

 - Become familiar with the Community's Constitution and Rule (Customary);

-- Begin developing a Personal Rule of Life;
+- Begin developing a personal commentary to the Common Rule of Life;

 - Assemble a spiritual formation network;

 - Discern if a continued relationship with the Community is appropriate;

 - Speak with their Formation Guide at least monthly.

 At the end of this time, if they and the Community feel that a continued association would be